nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 To create well supported and fairly simple to install virtual environments, we're going to utilize [anaconda](https://docs.anaconda.com/).
 To start with, follow the instructions for the [graphical installer](https://docs.anaconda.com/anaconda/install/mac-os/).
 Here's a [cheatsheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf) for anaconda commands.

 Open terminal to verify installation.
 If you already have a terminal window open, you'll have to restart terminal or type `source ~/.zshrc`.

-Type `conda env list` to see a list of environments.
+Then, type `conda env list` to see a list of environments.
 At this point, the only environment should be your base environment.
 Next create an environment to run python 2.7.x in.
 I used 2.7.18 because that's what worked for me.

 	conda create --name py2 python=2.7.18